domschl/moon_ar/README.md

 Store the downloads in the same directory with the `.blend` file.

+If you have `wget` available, `download_resources.sh` downloads the files on unixoid or macos platforms.

 ### USDZ export tool

 * <https://github.com/robmcrosby/BlenderUSDZ> by Robert Crosby.